shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Oli doesn’t know my favorite cake.

+A younger Tara likes playing a game, seeing how many steps she can climb and jump from.

 Myna came to visit me the day before.
 Mom told her to check in on me.
 She expressed her concern about the black hole.
 She and Myna have found some new wigs to cover up the black hole when outside.
 It’s better coverage than the ones before.
 Myna is on the couch as I bring her tea.
 Myna is curious about the black hole.
 She thinks I’m sad and lonely.
 I tell her I’m not sad, nor am I lonely.
 Myna says I should go on a date.
 I don’t want to.
 The wig will only keep it covered for so long.
 The black hole makes me ugly.

 A younger Myna and a younger Tara are talking.
 Tara is dancing.
 She says, I can picture a future with Rysa.
 I’ll be a professor.
 We’ll raise kids in Boston.
 The machine still fails to see a future there.

+A younger Tara is looking out the bus window.
+There's flooding.
+She hates a new year.
+It means new people, new friends, new teachers.
+Her stomach hurts every time the bus picks her up.
+She hates going to school, at least for the first month.

+Myna asked me the day before, is that when the star started dying?

+---